sthysel/witkoppen/README.md

 You now know this.*

 Witkoppen is a native fat client implimented in Python using the wxPython GUI library with a Postgress backend.
-It is unlikely that any new development will happen on it as I'll proapably impliment in something like Django or Bottle today.
+It is unlikely that any new development will happen on it as I'll propably impliment in something like Django or Bottle today.

 Licence: GPLv2